SPF-OST/pytrnsys/docs/guide/config_file.rst

 ``reduceCpu`` (int, default 0)
     Number of CPUs that are not used in the parallel simulation runs.

+``outputLevel`` (string, default "INFO")
+    Output message level according to the logging package.
+(Options are "DEBUG", "INFO", "WARNING", "ERROR", and "CRITICAL".)

 Automatic Work Bool
 ^^^^^^^^^^^^^^^^^^^